 Draw in your eye sockets and the cavern where the nose would be.
 “The nice thing with the skull is that the nose just gets to be a big hole in the face,” says House.
 The bottom of the nasal cavity should hit right where the round upper half of the skull meets the lower portion.
 Use your lines as a guide to place your eye holes both vertically and horizontally.
-The vertical center line of the face will be important for this step.
-“Without a center line, things can end up off-kilter,” says House.
+The vertical centre line of the face will be important for this step.
+“Without a centre line, things can end up off-kilter,” says House.

 Images by Ben House